mocker-nicholas/yelpCamp/README.txt

                 .post(etc....)
         iii.
 Once the logic is chained on to the req methods, you can get rid of the path param in the chained on routes.
+20. Image Upload
+    a.
+Forms cant upload by default.
+You have to add an "enctype" "multipart/form-data" attribute to the form itself
+    b.
+To parse the body on these types of forms we need a package called multer
+    c.
+Multer gives middleware to parse:
+        - upload.single() <-- pass in the name of the field we want to upload.
+        - upload.array()
+        - Uploading a file gives us a req.file object we can access in our route
+    d.